Monotonous Boring or Tedious Synonyms

 This is a Wearisome Tale of Trivial Tiredness (yawn)

-So here I sit on a particularly dreary day.
-The skies are grey outside.
-The wind is whistling coldly through the trees in my backyard while the rest of my world is tiresomely quiet.
 I am more than a little uninterested in what I must accomplish today.
 I swear that it is the most boring assignment that I have ever had the intense displeasure to work on.
-I have barely gotten started on the wearisome thing and I am already tired to death of it
+I have barely gotten started on the wearisome thing and I am already tired to death of itIt is the memoirs of a very long winded man who I swear must have been sick and tired of trying to portray himself as merely a dull person and decided his portrayal must. be found somewhere within deep realms of monotony

-His words drone on in a never ending harping sing song.
+His words drone on in a never ending harping sing song tone.
 His monotone voice repetitiously taps on my nerve endings, "I went to the store to buy cigarettes, I bought cigarettes, I came home from the store, I had a cigarette etc".
 The tedium is unbearable.
 How can any one man be so horridly undiversified in every word and movement that he invariably churns out?

 His hum drum voice never alters in tone as his uninteresting tale unfolds irksomely before me.
 Bored to tears I have visions of me sobbing uncontrollably and beseeching him to end his drippy wet blanket drool.
 I would kill for a good pair of earplugs but I am not to be saved so easily from my situation.
 This task appears to be everlasting.
 Lackluster pales in comparison to my task at hand.